Randy-G-R/data_python/README.md

 # data_python
-Projects related to data managment with Python
+Projects related to data managment with Python with different libraries.